 The cost of electric SUV will be even more expensive.
 And the XC90 is not recording exceptional sales only because of its premium equipment.
 So, the company will stick to existing conventional configurations for a while.
 Existing setups for the US market are T5 and T6.
 The T8 is a plug-in hybrid, which is questionable if the all-electric model appears in 2021.

 The T5 system combines a turbocharged 2.0-liter four-cylinder engine with an eight-speed automatic transmission, front-wheel drive, and the start/stop feature for the engine.
 This setup is good for 250 horsepower and 260 pound-feet of torque.
-If we take a look at other mid-size premium models, this is sub-par output.
+If we take a look at other mid-size premium models, this is a sub-par output.
 On the other hand, the fuel economy is an advantage over rivals.
 The 2021 Volvo XC90 T5 will return 25 mpg combined.
 Optional AWD consumes more fuel.

 T6 and T8 Engines